 WHEN CAN POTS BE RECYCLED:

-In order to not overwhelm any one collection site we have put together a staggered schedule so members will have multiple opportunities to participate in this program.
+In order to not overwhelm any one collection site we will have a staggered schedule so members will have multiple opportunities to participate in this program.
 If you have LARGE STOCKPILES of pots to recycle please stagger the amount you bring at one time to our collection sites.
 Again, we do not want to overwhelm any one collection site.

 AGAIN, the pots have to be pre-sorted into the #2 and #5 categories as they are dropped off.
 We do not want to make extra work/labor for our collection site hosts.
 Members can also make their own pallets and deliver “pallets” to these collection sites.
-Here are the dates and location SCHEDULE to drop off your sorted plastic containers during the WEEKS OF:

 If you have any questions at all about what you can recycle and how it must be sorted please contact the VNLA office: firstname.lastname@example.org.